rhx/SwiftGtk/Sources/Gtk/Gtk.docc/GtkAppAnatomy.md

 }
 ```

-Let us now look at what is happening behind the scences in this application.
+Let us now look at what is happening behind the scenes in this application.

 ## Summary and Explanation